 This will help them unhide the growth opportunities and make confident decisions.
 Insight-driven decisions will help them to meet other factors like meeting customer expectations, reducing cost & ultimately increasing ROI.

-This section will highlight a few significant business intelligence trends impacting retail business revenue.
+This section will highlight a few significant retail business intelligence solutions trends impacting the overall business revenue.

-1. Using location-based business intelligence before opening physical stores
+1. Using location-based retail business intelligence before opening physical stores

 This pandemic taught that footfall is not an absolute necessity for retail businesses.
 Yet, there is still a mixed feeling related to this proposition.